What Is Distributed Ledger Technology (DLT)?

 7. Decentralization

-Decentralization is a core characteristic of DLT, where control and decision-making are distributed across multiple network participants rather than being centralized in a single authority.
-This decentralization enhances transparency, resilience, and trust within the system.
+Control and decision-making are distributed across multiple participants rather than concentrated in a single authority.
+This decentralization increases resilience, improves transparency, and helps establish trust among parties who may have no prior relationship.

 The Framework of Distributed Ledger Technology (DLT)